 It’s always a good idea to write and interact directly with journal editors.
-As we’ve discussed before, these colleagues are very often also busy academic researchers, running their groups, supervising students, teaching, and, also, managing journals.
+As we’ve discussed before, they are very often also busy academic researchers, running their groups, supervising students, teaching and, also, managing journals.
 Papers get forgotten about, reviewers are not chased.
 You must take the initiative as an author: editors will appreciate and understand this!
 Don’t be pushy.
 Don’t be aggressive.
-Always be polite, constructive, and offer solutions to save the editor time.
+Always be polite, constructive and offer solutions to save the editor time.

 Once, in one of our author workshops, we were asked: ‘my paper has been in review with a journal for more than a year and I’ve heard nothing.
 What should I do?’.
 It’s your career.
 Please don’t let this happen to you!